- Structural Geology, Tectonics and Geodynamics

 Swiss Geodetic Commission

-Recent advances in characterizing spheres and their interaction within the system Earth using remote sensing will be discussed and presented.
-Emphasis will be on coupled systems, chemical, biological and physical constituents mapping on land, atmosphere, ocean, as well as the solid Earth.
+Recent advances in characterizing spheres and their interactions within the system Earth using remote sensing will be discussed and presented.
+Emphasis will be on process understanding through mapping of chemical, biological and physical constituents on land, atmosphere, ocean, as well as the solid Earth.

 Swiss Geodetic Commission